Guinness: Advertising

 Many of the best known Guinness television advertisements of the 1970s and 1980s were created by British director, Len Fulford.
 In 1983, a conscious marketing decision was made to turn Guinness into a "cult" beer in the UK, amidst declining sales.
 The move halted the sales decline.

 The Guardian described the management of the brand: "They've spent years now building a brand that's in complete opposition to cheap lagers, session drinking and crowds of young men boozing in bars.
 They've worked very hard to help Guinness drinkers picture themselves as twinkly-eyed, Byronic bar-room intellectuals, sitting quietly with a pint and dreaming of poetry and impossibly lovely redheads running barefoot across the peat.
 You have a pint or two of Guinness with a slim volume of Yeats, not eight mates and a 19-pint bender which ends in tattoos, A&E [the ED] and herpes from a hen party."

 In the late 1980s and early 1990s, in the UK, there was a series of "darkly" humorous adverts, featuring actor Rutger Hauer, with the theme "Pure Genius", extolling its qualities in brewing and target market.

-The 1994–1995 Anticipation campaign, featuring actor Joe McKinney dancing to "Guaglione" by Pérez Prado while his pint settled, led to the song being re-released and becoming a number one hit in Ireland and reaching number two in the UK.
+The 1994–1995 Anticipation TV ad, featuring actor Joe McKinney dancing to "Guaglione" by Pérez Prado while his pint settled, led to the song being re-released and becoming a number one hit in Ireland and reaching number two in the UK.
+The length of time it takes to pour a proper pint of stout was also the focus of the "Good things come to those who wait" campaign in the UK in the later 1990s.

 From 1999 to 2006, the Michael Power advertising character was the cornerstone of a major marketing campaign to promote Guinness products in Africa.
 The character, played by Cleveland Mitchell, was portrayed to have been born in Jamaica and raised in Great Britain.
 By 2003, it became one of the best-known alcohol advertising campaigns in Africa.
 Jo Foster of the BBC referred to Power as "Africa's very own 'James Bond'".